Keeping Your Pets Safe When Traveling by Car

-Now, if your dog has escaped from his restraints, you will need to try and catch him immediately.
+Now, if your dog has escaped from his restraints, you will need to try to catch him immediately.
 If he is still in the car, ignore everything else around you and just focus on getting him back in his seat.
 This way, he will be as safe as possible when driving down a rough road or when there are other vehicles on the road.
-If he is already out of the car, you should never attempt to restrain him forcefully or with any sort of weapon.
-Doing so could result in serious harm to your pet, and lead to more damage done not just to his body but also to the structure of your car (and possibly you as well).
+If he is already out of the car, you should never attempt to restrain him forcefully or with any weapon.
+Doing so could result in serious harm to your pet and lead to more damage done not just to his body but also to the structure of your car (and possibly you as well).

 Just like we said before, dog owners should always be mindful of how they handle their pets, especially when they are inside vehicles.
 This is because if they don’t care about their responsibilities, trouble can arise quickly.
-But if all the rules are followed and all the precautions are taken, no harm will come from a car ride with your dog.
+But if all the rules are followed, and all the precautions are taken, no harm will come from a car ride with your dog.

 Now we’ve gotten all the hard-line facts out of the way, what is the best way to restrain your pets?

 - For Giant dogs, like Great Danes, the safest place is restrained to the backseat or in a specially designed boot cage (if you have a SUV).
-Many SUV’s come with anchor points in the boot you can safely attach your dog to with a harness-like restraint.
+Many SUVs come with anchor points in the boot you can safely attach your dog to with a harness-like restraint.

 - Using a harness can help prevent tangling.
 Teaching your large dog right from puppyhood that the boot is a place you lie down on your bed and stay still is paramount.
 Pop their bed in the boot to make the journey more comfortable.
 You can install a boot barrier that can stop your dog from coming over the backseats during a sudden stop (or if one of the kids opens a bag of chips!).
 If you teach Rover to be restrained in the boot (with a harness) and lie down during a car ride, it will help prevent injury.

-- If you do not have a larger car, consider using a backseat hammock that attaches to the front headrests and back headrests and creates a barrier between the front seat the backseat.
-These products also allow your dog to have more room as they cover the foot-well, making a hammock out of the entire back seat.
+- If you do not have a larger car, consider using a backseat hammock that attaches to the front headrests and back headrests and creates a barrier between the front seat and the backseat.
+These products also allow your dog to have more room as they cover the foot well, making a hammock out of the entire back seat.
 Then clip a hardy harness on your dog and secure them to the backseat seatbelt.
 It is vital the harness fits correctly and is secured to the belt.
 Some harnesses even come with their own seatbelt click point.
 It is important to use a harness design and not a collar.
-If you attach a lead to a collar and secure this to your seatbelts, during impact the full force will be felt on your dog’s neck area.
+If you attach a lead to a collar and secure this to your seatbelts, during impact, the full force will be felt on your dog’s neck area.

 - Car seats for smaller dogs are also very good at restraining your pet.
 However, if the seat is fully enclosed, ensure it is correctly tethered to the seat.
-If the seat is not enclosed it is vital you tether your dog to the seat to prevent your precious pup from becoming a projectile.
+If the seat is not enclosed, it is vital you tether your dog to the seat to prevent your precious pup from becoming a projectile.

 - With travel crates, tethering these to an anchor point in the boot or securing them to the seat with a seatbelt is advisable.